Why I call myself an Artist

 I didn't even realise I was doing it. 😂 I guess I just don't have the need to socialise that most people have.

 I spent a lot of time at the mechanisation unit because I had access to the university’s land.
 It wasn't a classroom; it was an entire department.
 I didn't have any age mates or colleagues there.
+I had older employees.
 Yet, apparently, I was always secluding myself.

 By ALLAH, I didn't notice until he mentioned it.